cpoDesign/APIRunner/readme.md

 #### Static binding
 ----
-populate the http request with a value to get a static parameter
+Populate the http request with a value to get a static parameter

 ```url
 http://localhost:7055/WeatherForecast?urlkey=configKey